keboola/component-gd-user-management/component_config/component_long_description.md

 5. The following action occurs once the user filter was created (follow-up to point 2):
    1. User is assigned the user filter and is re-enabled in the project.
    2. User is assigned the user filter and is added to the project.
-   3. User is assigned the user fitler and is re-enabled to the project.
+   3. User is assigned the user fitler and is re-enabled in the project.
    4. User is assigned the user filter and is enabled/invited to the project.
 6. Process ends.